joetho786/Github-Oauth-Assignment/README.md

 The user token and data are also stored in sqlite database for verification and future use.

-We use Handlebars to create html frontend for the pages.
+Handlebars JS is used to create html frontend for the pages.

 ## Installation
 ```bash